httpsergio/docker/wireguard-VPN+qBittorrent-stack.md

 # Execute the original entrypoint command for qbittorrent
 exec /init
 ````
-This script should be located in the same path as the docker-compose.yml file
+This script should be located in the same path as the docker-compose.yml file and have execute permissions `chmod +x /path/to/file/entrypoint.sh`

+### Note

+If you restart your docker host or stop the containers, you should always start the gluetun container first so it writes the random port to the file and then start the qbittorrent container.